elephantscale/es-training-new/HuggingFace/slides/Transformers-Models.md

 ## Quiz 6

 * A language model usually does not need labels for its pretraining.
-  * True
+  * A. True
-  * False
+  * B. False

 Notes:
-* The pretraining is usually self-supervised, which means the labels are created automatically from the inputs (like predicting the next word or filling in some masked words).
+* A. The pretraining is usually self-supervised, which means the labels are created automatically from the inputs (like predicting the next word or filling in some masked words).

 ---